apache/geode/Sizing-a-Geode-Cluster.md

 This part of the sizing process is the most involved and most important.

 Vertical sizing should answer the question of what fraction of the total requirements for storage and workload can be satisfied with a single data node, and with what resources.
 The answer to this question represents a building block (a unit of scale) and includes both the size of the resources, and the workload capacity.
-It also includes the complete configuration of the building block (system, VM if present, JVM, and GemFire).
+It also includes the complete configuration of the building block (system, VM if present, JVM, and Geode).

 For example, a result of this step for a simple read-only application might be that a single data node with a JVM sized to 64G can store 40G of data and support a workload of 5000 get operations per second within the required latency SLA, without exhausting any resources.
 It is important to capture all the key performance indicators for the application, and make sure they meet the desired SLA.
 A complete output of the vertical sizing step would include all the relevant details, for example, hardware resources per node, peak capacity and performance at peak capacity, and would note which resource becomes a bottleneck at peak capacity.